Applying for Aid

 For new students, if you’re eligible for the FAFSA, you can complete your application even before you submit an admission application.
 If you are eligible for the TASFA, you can submit your application once you’ve applied and have your myUTSA ID and passphrase.
 Please note: you must be admitted to be offered financial aid.

-- FAFSA – The FAFSA application always opens on October 1.
-The priority deadline to submit your FAFSA application is January 15 for fall and November 1 for spring.
+- FAFSA – The FAFSA application typically opens on October 1.
+The priority deadline to submit your FAFSA application is January 15* for fall and November 1 for spring.

 - TASFA – Typically the TASFA application is available on October 1.
 The priority deadline to submit your TASFA application is January 15*.